rayleighrozier/pageturner/README.md

   <h1>Pageturner</h1>

   <p>
-    An app to track track your reading progress and organize your books online.
+    An app to track your reading progress and organize your books online.
   </p>

 # Table of Contents